 - Loss of control or strength in the pelvic floor muscles

 Another likely source to pelvic pain, a person’s urinary system can encounter several different conditions or abnormalities, such as:

 - Kidney stones

-Although any general discomfort of the pelvis can be described as pelvic pain, it is especially important to seek treatment from Dr. Eads if your pain begins to worsen or become severe.
-Please call Dr Gregory Eads at (832) 813-0979 today to schedule an appointment!
+Although any general discomfort of the pelvis can be described as pelvic pain, it is especially important to seek treatment from the Women’s Centre for Well Being.
+Call today to schedule an exam with Dr. Gregory Eads at his office in Woodlands, TX.